The Academic Integrity Initiative

 As members of a community dedicated to learning, inquiry, and creation, the students, faculty, and administration of our university live by the principles in this Honor Code.
 These principles require all members of this community to be conscientious, respectful, and honest.

-WE ARE CONSCIENTIOUS.
 We complete our work on time and make every effort to do it right.
 We come to class and meetings prepared and are willing to demonstrate it.
 We hold ourselves to doing what is required, embrace rigor, and shun mediocrity, special requests, and excuses.

-WE ARE RESPECTFUL.
 We act civilly toward one another and we cooperate with each other.
 We will strive to create an environment in which people respect and listen to one another, speaking when appropriate, and permitting other people to participate and express their views.

-WE ARE HONEST.
 We do our own work and are honest with one another in all matters.
 We understand how various acts of dishonesty, like plagiarizing, falsifying data, and giving or receiving assistance to which one is not entitled, conflict as much with academic achievement as with the values of honesty and integrity.

 Students at our university recognize that, to ensure honest conduct, more is needed than an expectation of academic honesty, and we therefore adopt the practice of affixing the following pledge of honesty to the work we submit for evaluation: